amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Fellow at the University of Göttingen, in the department of Economics and the Center for Modern Indian Studies, having received my PhD in Economics in 2021.
+I am an Assistant Professor at the Development Economics Group at Wageningen University.
 In my research, I use theoretical and applied microeconomics to study how poor rural populations respond to economic opportunities and constraints, as well as to study conflict and cooperative behavior in a range of settings.

-In September 2023, I will join as Assistant Professor at the Development Economics Group at Wageningen University.